slcp/stryker-runner/GOALS.md

 ## Least effort?

 - Is the least effort here a CodeLens provider that annotates the code and opens the/a (html) report for that page/line/mutant
+- This could be quite nice actually.
+- Problem: if incremental testing is in place the html report may not have mutant/file in.
+  - Is it a fair assumption that surviving mutants, especially those the user actively tries to view, will be there because they will likely have run tests against them in the recent past?
+- Completely irrelevant but: should the incremental stryker report ship with the repo to speed up everyone elses testing?

 ## Implement some visual indicator that there are surviving mutants in a source file

 - CodeLens
   - This provides the ability to annotate the line with a text button than can trigger a command
   - Not sure we can open a popup or anything like that from this artifact
   - Keep an eye out for any missed functionality
 - Decorations
   - Gutters
     - Displaying an icon in the gutter of the line (like test coverage extension).
     - This could be a nice indicator, potentially using the Stryker logo (svg is probably desirable).
       - Maybe the logo with the number of surviving mutants in it?
     - Explore usage in conjunction with hover?
 - Hover
   - Can display a popup when the user hovers over some text - this is different from code completion, signature stuff.
     - But would it interfere with code completion, signature stuff?
   - This kind of popup is what I had in mind originally, listing each surviving mutation.
   - Explore usage of this in conjunction with decorations?

 ### Further questions

 - The gutter feels like a good indicator but is some visual feedback on the line itself to indicate where the mutants are desirable?
   - Otherwise how would a user understand that hovering provides more information?
 And where should they hover?
   - Given that there are plenty of extensions (as well as core VSCode) trying to show feedback to the user if trying to show more going to be too much?
+  - [Coverage Gutters](https://github.com/ryanluker/vscode-coverage-gutters) extension can also line highlight using the background color.
+    - This extension also uses the gutter to indicate tests status.
+- Gutter and line highlighting can be toggled on and off.
+- Does hover make sense only when line highlighting is on?
+- What is there are overlapping mutation blocks of code - opacity of the highlight will allow the rendering engine to handle that.

+## Things to note

+    - At least initially we should choose a single report type to be able to parse, e.g. JSON, and worry about supporting others later.